light.htm

 COLORTRAN

-COLORTRAN LOCATION LIGHTING KIT 11x14x44" case with 3 Mini King, Model #104-051 1000W maximum quartz lights, each with 4-way barndoors, 2 bulbs, one Colortran Pro Stand, case, $275 Note: lights designed to fit on 1/2" or 5/8" stud.
-The stand is also available separately and is isted below.
+COLORTRAN LOCATION LIGHTING KIT 11x14x44" case with 3 Mini King, Model #104-051 1000W maximum quartz lights, each with 4-way barndoors, 2 bulbs, case, $200 Note: lights designed to fit on 1/2" or 5/8" stud.
+The stand was also available separately and was sold, so now without stand and price was reduced accordingly.

 Colortran U-mount, fits over 5/8" stud.
 The U-mount is 5.5" long and 4" wide outside dimensions.
 The U-mount could be removed and the tilting bracket could then be bolted to whatever you like. $20